 Newsletter

-Dear Parents/Carers,
+Dear parents/carers,

 Each week a new policy is added to the notice board in the corridor for you to read and sign.
 We would appreciate you spending a couple of minutes reading this as it helps us in our annual review of policies, whilst also ensuring that you are aware of policies and procedures within the setting.
 Lots of useful information can be found on our website.

-In the interest of safety, can you please use the car park opposite when dropping off or collecting your child/ren.
+In the interest of safety can you please use the car park opposite when dropping off or collecting your child/ren.
 It can get very congested and difficult to see oncoming traffic if parents park right in front of the preschool.

 May we remind you that we have a ‘no dogs policy’ on the premises; please refrain from bringing your dogs to playschool and tying them up as some of our children have phobias about dogs.

-Donations needed this term, thank you:
+Donations needed this term:

-• Play sand
+• Play Sand

 • Compost